Badgerati/Sky-Engine/README.md

 	* Added new SortedArray data structure to help with geometric calculations.
 	* Added new MultiList data structure.
 This will take a while to explain, but think arrays in PHP.
 	* Added new ListSet data structure, keeping elements in the order they were added for a Set.
-	* Create an Arrays class to add further functionality on arrays - such as reversing, merging and swapping.
+	* Created an Arrays class to add further functionality on arrays - such as reversing, merging and swapping.
 	* You will notice a graphs package in util - this is just me dabbling around with something.